-Some say training is essential while others say it’s useless.
-I don’t know that anybody is firm on either side of the aisle (or that there is an aisle) but helping employees use corporate software is essential, right?
+Some say training is essential, while others say it’s useless.
+I don’t know if anybody is firm on either side of the aisle (or if there is an aisle), but helping employees use corporate software is essential, right?

-Some people will jump right into new systems and start exploring how to use it.
-They’ll discover new ways of using it, better ways, and maybe even teach some others how to use it and possibly do so incorrectly.
+Some people will jump into new systems and explore how to use them.
+They’ll discover new and better ways of using it and maybe even teach others how to use it and possibly do so incorrectly.
 Those people are few and far between, unfortunately (or fortunately).

-I can’t tell you how many times I’ve heard a business partner or product owner say their application is easy to use and doesn’t need training.
+I can’t tell you how often I’ve heard a business partner or product owner say their application is easy to use and doesn’t need training.
 No matter how easy an application is perceived to be, not everyone will think so.

 No organization software is as simple as some would like to think.

-Even some of the easiest corporate software requires training to use them to their fullest.
-So, we’re going to take a look at why corporate software training is necessary, why that’s especially true for organization software as opposed to consumer software, and what the hidden costs are of inadequate training.
+Even some of the easiest corporate software requires training to use them fully.
+So, we will examine why corporate software training is necessary, why that’s especially true for organization software instead of consumer software, and the hidden costs of inadequate training.

-Even the seemingly most simple corporate software will typically benefit from a custom software training solution.
-That is unless it’s so simple that there’s only one giant button people push and that’s all it can do.
-But let’s get real, there’s nothing any organization uses that’s as simple as that.
+Even seemingly simple corporate software will typically benefit from a custom software training solution.
+That is unless it’s so simple that people push only one giant button, and that’s all it can do.
+But let’s get real; there’s nothing any organization uses that’s as simple as that.

 Nope, no application is as easy as the product owner makes it out to be.

-Just to set some things straight, you’ll hear me use software and application quite a bit in this post.
+To set some things straight, you’ll hear me use the terms software and application quite often in this post.
 They’re all essentially the same thing unless described otherwise.
-It’s typically the case that software and application is described in the same way.
-Some you install on your computer (not often anymore) and most run in a browser today but it’s all the same, getting work done through a specialized system for your organization.
+It’s typically the case that software and applications are described in the same way.
+Some you install on your computer (not often anymore), and most run in a browser today, but it’s all the same: getting work done through a specialized system for your organization.

 Let’s get started with the simple systems that aren’t so simple.

 My favorite example people use for simple applications is Google.
-Many say that well-designed applications don’t need training, they’re just inherently simple to us.
+Many say well-designed applications don’t need training; they’re inherently simple.

 Unfortunately, it’s not that simple.
-The basic “type a word in and press enter” or the search button is what most people do.
-That’s simple but unfortunately, it’s not the complexity of work that most employees must deal with.
-Work is more complex than this and even Google is more complex than it seems.
+Most people do the basic “type a word in and press enter” or the search button.
+That’s simple, but unfortunately, it’s not the complexity of work that most employees must deal with.
+Work is more complex than this, and even Google is more complicated than it seems.

 Even seemingly simple applications are much more complex than on the surface.